Cheer Stunts: Complete Guide | Cheerleading Positions

 Main Base

-Holds majority part of the flyer’s foot and stand straight under the flyer by bearing most of her weight.
-To stabilize, the main base will lift his/her heel and toe of the foot up from the ground from moving forward or backward in one leg extension stunt.
-The main base is a powerhouse in one-leg stunt because he or she carries 80% of the weight of flyer.
-They hold the flyer foot from toe to heel by forming a cup shape hand under their foot.
-In order to provide the more stable platform to jump.
+Holds the majority of the flyer’s foot and stands straight under the flyer by bearing most of her weight.
+To stabilize, the main base will lift his/her heel and toe of the foot up from the ground from moving forward or backward in a leg extension stunt.

 Secondary Base